 IDX's breach services revenue consists of contracts with various combinations of notification, project management, communication services, and ongoing identity protection services.
 Performance periods generally range from one to three years.
 Payment terms are generally between thirty and sixty days.
 Contracts generally do not contain significant financing components.
 The pricing for IDX's breach services contracts is structured as either fixed price or variable price.
-In fixed price contracts, a fixed total price or fixed per-impacted-individual price is charged for the total combination of services.
+In fixed price contracts, a fixed total price or fixed perimpacted-individual price is charged for the total combination of services.
 For variable price breach services contracts, the breach communications component, which includes notifications and call center, is charged at a fixed total fee and ongoing identity protection services are charged as incurred using a fixed price per enrollment.
 Fixed fees are generally billed at the time the statement of work is executed and are due upon receipt.
-Large fixed fixed for contracts the charges for identity protection services are billed monthly for the prior month and are due net 30.
+Large fixed fee contracts are typically billed 50% upfront and due upon receipt with the remaining 50% invoiced 30 days later with net 30 terms.
+For variable price contracts the charges for identity protection services are billed monthly for the prior month and are due net 30.